trufflesuite/fetch-and-compile-server/README.md

 `yarn` to install dependencies.

+Make sure your system has Docker installed.

 Copy the `sample.env` file to `.env`, and fill in an infura URL, etherscan key, and desired port to serve on, to use as a server.

 To host as a server, run `yarn start`.

 The server accepts requests at `/tx`, with query parameters `from`, `to`, and `data` (per ethereum transaction fields).

+To improve performance by pre-fetching solidity compilers, you can run `yarn obtain`.

 ## Testing